Education in Kuwait: Intermediate and secondary education

-Vocational, post-secondary and tertiary education
+Vocational and technical education

-Post-secondary education comprises technical and vocational courses offered by the Public Authority for Applied Education and Training (PAAET), a state institution, and degree programs offered by Kuwait University, and 14 private universities.
+Post-secondary technical and vocational education is offered by the Public Authority for Applied Education and Training (PAAET).

 The Government of Kuwait is encouraging its citizens to opt for vocational training programs to fulfill the demand for a skilled workforce.
 Students enrolling for vocational training at PAAET can join programs after the primary, intermediate or secondary school, although the majority of students, about 70 percent, are enrolled having completed secondary level education.
 In 2005/06 there were 12,285 students enrolled in after-secondary training courses, of which 62 percent were female.
 The total number of students in vocational training at PAAET increased by 8 percent from the previous year to 17,459 students.
 The male enrollment decreased by 10 percent whereas the female enrollment increased by 42 percent.
 This substantial increase was due to the introduction of new vocational programs in line with the demands of the female students.

-Post-secondary education includes courses at a PAAET technical college lasting for two and a half years, following which the students receive a certificate that is less than a tertiary diploma but does allow the graduates to enter the workforce.
+Post-secondary education includes courses at a PAAET technical college lasting for two and a half years, following which the students receive a certificate that is less than a tertiary diploma that does allow the graduates to enter the workforce.

 Higher education

 Public institutes

-There are four state-supported higher education institutions in Kuwait.
+There are three state-supported higher education institutions in Kuwait.